wwu-webtech/ashlar/README.md

 Extract the module archives into the `drupal-8.x.x/modules` folder.
 Note: UI Patterns is optional, but this theme will not work unless Component Libraries is installed and enabled.

-In your browser, enable the modules under the **Extend** tab
+In your browser, enable the modules under the **Extend** tab.

-Clone Shila into the `drupal-8.x.x/themes` folder
+Clone Shila into the `drupal-8.x.x/themes` folder:

     git clone https://bitbucket.org/wwuweb/wwu-shila

 Enable the theme in Drupal under the **Appearance** tab and set it as default.
-Navigate into `drupal-8.x.x/themes/wwu-shila` and run
+Navigate into `drupal-8.x.x/themes/wwu-shila` and run:

     lando npm install
-    lando gulp sass
+    lando gulp

-At this point you should be able to navigate to the site and see some very basic styles
+At this point you should be able to navigate to the site and see some very basic styles.

 ### IV.
 Pattern Lab
 Within `drupal-8.x.x/themes/wwu-shila` run:

-    lando composer create-project -n pattern-lab/edition-twig-standard pattern-lab
-    cd pattern-lab
-    lando composer require aleksip/plugin-data-transform
-    lando php core/console -c --set sourceDir=../dist
-    lando php core/console -c --set twigAutoescape=0
+    ./patternlab-install.sh

+Once the install script has completed, run:

+    ./patternlab-provision.sh

+To build the pattern lab site for the first time, run:

     lando php core/console --generate

-To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine (it won't work if you try to do it within lando)
+To serve the Pattern Lab files locally, you'll need to run PHP directly on your machine (it won't work if you try to do it within lando):

     php core/console --server

-Navigate to http://localhost:8080 in your browser
+Navigate to http://localhost:8080 in your browser to view the Pattern Lab standalone site.
+You can leave the server running by opening a new terminal window and running this command, which will allow you to continue working with other commands without needing to repeatedly restart the Pattern Lab server.

 ### Editing the Theme
 Changes to the theme will mostly happen in files contained in `wwu-shila/dist/_patterns`.
 The `_patterns` folder is organized into the atoms -> molecules -> organisms -> templates -> pages scheme.
 Sub folders dictate how the static site will nest different components.

+#### Drupal Site
-After making changes to scss files etc, you'll need to compile the theme  cd `drupal-8.x.x/themes/wwu-shila` using
+After making changes to static assets (CSS and JS), recompile the theme:

-    lando gulp sass
+    lando gulp

 To see the changes in Drupal, you'll probably need to clear the cache.
-You can do this within drupal, or you can install drush via composer with `composer require drush/drush` and run `lando drush cr`
+You can do this within the Drupal interface or run `lando drush cr`.

+#### Pattern Lab
-To see the changes in pattern lab, you'll need to regenerate and reserve the static site
+To see the changes in Pattern Lab, you'll need to first compile the static assets so that they are available to Pattern Lab:

-    cd pattern-lab
+    lando gulp patternlab

+Then, regenerate the static site:

-    php core/console --generate
+    php pattern-lab/core/console --generate
-    php core/console --server

 ### Installing standalone Pattern Lab
 One thing I found helpful was to install a pre-made Pattern Lab twig edition separately from the whole Drupal installation, to have a different and more complete template to refer to.
 The easiest way to do this is to download one from [this page](https://github.com/pattern-lab/edition-php-twig-standard/releases)